xiix0/scam/README.md

-April 1

-This is the day upon which we are reminded of what we are on the other three hundred and sixty-four.
+A classic is something that everyone wants to have read and nobody wants to read.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain, "The Disappearance of Literature"